 Welcome to Moneycube’s annual roundup of the best investments available in Ireland.

-We’ve chosen five funds we think have strong potential for the year ahead in the wake of nasty 2022, and a promising start to 2023.
+We’ve chosen five funds we think have strong potential for the year ahead in the wake of tricky 2023, and a promising start to 2024.
 If you’re looking to invest money in Ireland, read on.

 Remember, these funds are all available through our online platform, along with many more.
 But a word of warning at the start: everyone’s circumstances are different.
 We’d love to hear about your detailed requirements and advise you on what’s appropriate for your situation.